Fire OS 8 is the latest (2022) Operating System (OS) for Fire tablets. It was announced on May 18, 2022.

 Relation to Android versions

 Fire OS is essentially a fork of the Android Open Source Project (AOSP).
 And each version of Fire OS has parity with a specific version of Android.
-So, you can run most Android apps on Fire tablets even if they are not available in Amazon Appstore.
+So, you can run most Android apps on Fire tablets even if they are not available in the Amazon Appstore.

 Of course, Amazon removed almost all Google services, including Google Play Store, and replaced them with their own offering.
 Therefore, technically speaking, Google services are NOT supported on Fire tablets.
 Even worse, Amazon tightened the controls of the Fire OS.
-It is almost impossible to make Google Play Store and other Google services work on Fire OS 8 (read on).
+It is easy to make Google Play Store and other Google services work on Fire OS 8 (read on).

 Unlike previous versions of Fire OS, Fire OS 8 is based on two versions of Android: Android 10 and Android 11.
 It is unclear why Amazon did not move the whole code base to Android 11.
 FYI, Fire OS 7 is based on Android 9 (Android Pie).